-The Company was incorporated in Nigeria under the Companies and Allied Matters Act as a Private Limited Liability Company in Nigeria in 1961.
-It also commenced business operations in the same year.
-The Company was converted to a Public Limited Liability Company on 28 May 1991 and its shares were subsequently listed on the Nigerian Exchange Limited on 23 July 1996.
+The Company was incorporated in Nigeria under the Companies and Allied Matters Act as a Private Limited Liability Company in Nigeria in 1961 and commenced business operations that same year.
+The Company was converted to a Public Limited Liability Company on 28th May 1991 and its shares were listed on the Nigerian Exchange Limited on 23 July 1996.